Global maritime hub

 Singapore is also a Council Member of the International Hydrographic Organization (IHO), which ensures that seas are properly surveyed and charted, and the International Organization for Marine Aids to Navigation (IALA), which improves and harmonises aids to navigation worldwide.

-Closer to home, Singapore participates in regional platforms such as the Co-operative Mechanism on Safety of Navigation and Environmental Protection of the Straits of Malacca and Singapore.
+Closer to home, Singapore participates actively in regional platforms such as the Co-operative Mechanism on Safety of Navigation and Environmental Protection of the Straits of Malacca and Singapore.

 Singapore is also a Contracting Party to the Regional Cooperation Agreement on Combating Piracy and Armed Robbery against Ships in Asia (ReCAAP).
 Singapore has hosted the ReCAAP Information Sharing Centre since its inception in 2006, disseminating information and co-ordinating activities among the 21 Contracting Parties, which include countries in the Asia-Pacific region, Europe, and the United States.